Have you ever played a game of data "telephone"?

 The stage and goals of your company will largely determine which data you prioritize first and how you define data quality.
 Here are examples of both for two types of companies:

-Private equity-backed companies: it’s all about profitability & efficiency
+Private equity-backed companies: it's all about profitability and efficiency

 Private equity-backed companies often have a short-term exit strategy, aiming for acquisition or merger.
 These companies focus on demonstrating reasonable growth while obsessing over profitability and strong margins.